 I am a Professor at the Climate Change Research Centre at the University of New South Wales.
-My research involves general issues of water cycle processes over land, and how we can change them, largely through changes in land use and changes in climate.
+My research is focused on understanding regional climate phenomena including climate hazards.
+My work improves how we model these phenomena in regional climate models, and using these models to project how they will change in a future warmer climate.
+I also investigate general issues of water cycle processes over land, and how we can change them, largely through changes in land use and changes in climate.
 I focus at the regional (or watershed) scale and study processes including river flow, evaporation/transpiration, water vapour transport and precipitation.

 The main tools of my research are models including regional climate models, land surface and hydrology models.
-Of course modelling needs to be informed by data and along with in-situ data, I use satellite data and analysis of stable isotopes of water.
+Of course modelling needs to be informed by data and along with in-situ data, I use satellite data and weather radars.

 2021 Elected Fellow of the Modelling and Simulation Society of Australia and New Zealand